 To be eligible to be awarded the Iowa Seal of Biliteracy, each student shall demonstrate proficiency in English and one or more World languages.
-The requirement must be met during the course of a student's high school years.
+The requirement may be met at any time during a student's high school years.

-Any student interested in earning the Biliteracy diploma award seal must register with his or her school counselor by January 1 and complete testing by April 1 of the year of graduation.
+Any student interested in earning the Biliteracy diploma award seal must register with his or her school counselor by December 20 (for testing in January) or March 20 (for testing in April) of the year of graduation.